Introduction

 Summary

 The Wevo platform has a powerful built-in energy management system.
 By default, and without any hardware added, it can perform AI-based static load balancing using a fixed panel limit.
-For more congested sites or sites with variable loads, adding a hardware meter can enable dynamic load balancing to maximize the capacity of the building even further.
+For buildings with high congestion or fluctuating loads, adding a hardware meter empowers dynamic load balancing to maximize building capacity even more.